spacetx/slicedimage/README.rst

 coordinates   dict    Yes       Maps one of the dimensions in geometric space, either `x`, `y`, or `z`, to either a
                                 single dimension value, or a tuple specifying the range for that dimension.
 The `x` and `y` coordinates must be provided as ranges.
-Each of the dimensions here must be specified in the `Image shard TOC`_. indices       dict    Yes       Maps one of the dimensions *not* in geometric space to either a single dimension value, or a tuple specifying the range for that dimension.
-Each of the dimensions here must be specified in the `Image shard TOC`_.
-The values of the indices must be non-negative integers, and every value up to but not including the maximum specified in the `shape` field of the `Image shard TOC`_ must be represented. tile_shape    tuple   No        Pixel dimensions of a tile, ordered as x, y.
-If this is not provided, it defaults to `default_tile_shape` in the `Image shard TOC`_).
+Each of the dimensions here must be specified in the `Image partition TOC`_. indices       dict    Yes       Maps one of the dimensions *not* in geometric space to either a single dimension value, or a tuple specifying the range for that dimension.
+Each of the dimensions here must be specified in the `Image partition TOC`_.
+The values of the indices must be non-negative integers, and every value up to but not including the maximum specified in the `shape` field of the `Image partition TOC`_ must be represented. tile_shape    tuple   No        Pixel dimensions of a tile, ordered as x, y.
+If this is not provided, it defaults to `default_tile_shape` in the `Image partition TOC`_).
 If neither is provided, the tile shape is inferred from actual file. tile_format   string  No        File format of the tile.
-If this is not provided, it defaults to `default_tile_format` in the `Image shard TOC`_).
+If this is not provided, it defaults to `default_tile_format` in the `Image partition TOC`_).
 If neither is provided, the tile format is inferred from actual file. sha256        string  No        SHA256 checksum of the tile data. extras        dict    No        Additional application-specific payload.
 The vocabulary and the schema are uncontrolled.